Sumxiaa/KOALA_Plus_Plus/README.md

 # KOALA++: Efficient Kalman-Based Optimization of Neural Networks with Gradient-Covariance Products

-This repository will host the official implementation of **KOALA++**, a scalable Kalman-based optimization algorithm for neural network training.
+> Official implementation of **KOALA++**, a scalable Kalman-based optimization algorithm for neural network training.

-## Project Status
-The source code is currently under preparation and will be released **after the acceptance of our paper**.
+> 📢 The code will be released **after the acceptance of our paper**.

-Stay tuned for updates!
+---
+## 📰 Latest News
+- **[2025-09]** 🎉 Our paper has been **accepted at NeurIPS 2025**!
+- 🔜 Code release is coming soon — stay tuned!

-## Overview
+## 📌 Overview
-KOALA++ introduces a Kalman-based optimization framework that explicitly models structured gradient uncertainty.
+KOALA++ introduces a **Kalman-based optimization framework** that explicitly models structured gradient uncertainty.
-Unlike traditional second-order methods that rely on costly Hessian computations, KOALA++ maintains efficiency by recursively updating compact gradient–covariance products.
-This approach extends the original KOALA framework, moving beyond diagonal covariance assumptions to capture richer uncertainty structures—without storing full covariance matrices or performing large matrix inversions.

-Across diverse tasks such as image classification and language modeling, KOALA++ achieves accuracy on par with or better than state-of-the-art first- and second-order optimizers, while preserving the efficiency of first-order methods.
+✨ Key highlights:
+- ⚡ **No Hessian needed** – avoids expensive second-order computations.
+- 🔍 **Compact covariance updates** – recursively updates gradient–covariance products.
+- 🧩 **Beyond diagonals** – captures richer uncertainty without storing full covariance matrices.
+- 🏆 **Strong performance** – matches or surpasses state-of-the-art first- and second-order optimizers.
+- ⚙️ **Efficient** – maintains the scalability of first-order methods.

+---

-## Citation
+## 📖 Citation
 If you find this work useful, please cite our paper:

 ```bibtex